CodeLover254/JavaEE8Recipes/readme.md

-## JavaEE8 Recipes
+## JavaEE8 Recipes- Chapter 2 (JSP)

-This repository contains code examples for the Java Enterprise Edition platform nowadays referred to as Jakarta EE.
-Each chapter will be hosted in its own branch with the master branch having the current study chapter.
+This branch will contain all code pertaining to JSP (Java Server Pages)